 We spoke with staff who told us the management of medical emergencies was included in the staff induction programme and that training was updated on an annual basis in keeping with best practice guidance.
-We reviewed training records and evidenced that staff last completed medical emergency refresher training during October 2019 and an update had been arranged for October 2020.
+We reviewed training records and evidenced that staff last completed medical emergency refresher training during October 2019.
 We found that this training included first aid and scenario-based exercises that simulated medical emergencies that have the potential to occur in a dental practice.

 These included; anaphylaxis; asthma; cardiac emergencies; myocardial infarction; epileptic seizures; hypoglycaemia; syncope; choking and aspiration; and adrenaline insufficiency.